stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Design

-From the above the following framework component are identified:
+From the above the following framework components are identified:

 * A _native library builder_ responsible for constructing the FFM implementation of a native API expressed in domain terms.